Smeal Quint

 The normal shift rotation (24 on/48 off) might be "ABC", so each member works one shift, then has the next two days off.

-Firefighter Fred is on the "C" shift, and, since he is off probation, he gets every seventh "C" shift day off.
+Firefighter Sean is on the "C" shift, and, since he is off probation, he gets every seventh "C" shift day off.
 We need to create a ShiftRotation 21 days long similar to the following:

 [Shift Schedule]